Yufei-Ma-098/Coding-Three-Machine-Intelligence/week2/readme.md

 Find another binary (2-class) text classification dataset (e.g., from kaggle.com) and adapt the text classification week2 notebook to build a classifier for this dataset.
 Use your copy of the Coding Three notebook from Step 2, rather than using other code you find elsewhere.

 ## Introduction
 This code tries to build a fake news classifier using a neural network model implemented in Keras and TensorFlow libraries.
-The dataset used is "fakerealnews.csv", containing news headlines and their corresponding labels, with six different classes: 'TRUE', 'FALSE', 'barely-true', 'half-true', 'mostly-true', and 'pants-fire'. it can be found at https://www.kaggle.com/techykajal/fakereal-news.
+The dataset used is "fakerealnews.csv", containing news headlines and their corresponding labels, with six different classes: 'TRUE', 'FALSE', 'barely-true', 'half-true', 'mostly-true', and 'pants-fire'.
+It can be found at https://www.kaggle.com/techykajal/fakereal-news.

 ## Prerequisites
 To run this code, you will need to have the following libraries installed: